-Incorporated in 2011, Grafoid's global enterprise platform includes 17 subsidiary companies engaged in the development of Mesograf[TM], Amphioxide[TM] and GrafeneX materials and products, and development services.
-They include, but are not limited to: Mesograf[TM] lithium batteries for electric vehicles, consumer electronics, and industrial energy storage; additive manufacturing materials including metal alloy and graphene polymer powders for 3D printing; polymers, plastics, rubber, elastomers, and composite materials; fibre science including aluminum alloys; coatings and lubricants; fire retardant materials; thermal management solutions; EMI/RFI/EMP shielding; solar solutions, and analytical testing; and laboratory services.
+Incorporated in 2011, Grafoid's global enterprise platform includes 17 subsidiary companies engaged in the development of MesografTM, AmphioxideTM and GrafeneX materials and products, and development services.
+They include, but are not limited to: MesografTM lithium batteries for electric vehicles, consumer electronics, and industrial energy storage; additive manufacturing materials including metal alloy and graphene polymer powders for 3D printing; polymers, plastics, rubber, elastomers, and composite materials; fibre science including aluminum alloys; coatings and lubricants; fire retardant materials; thermal management solutions; EMI/RFI/EMP shielding; solar solutions, and analytical testing; and laboratory services.

-Grafoid's research is supported through the Industrial Research Assistance Program (IRAP) of the National Research Council of Canada, and, on February 20, 2015, Grafoid received an \$8.1million investment from the SD Tech Fund[TM] of Sustainable Development Technology Canada (SDTC) to develop a technology that will automate Mesograf[TM] graphene production and end-product development.
+Grafoid's research is supported through the Industrial Research Assistance Program (IRAP) of the National Research Council of Canada, and, on February 20, 2015, Grafoid received an \$8.1million investment from the SD Tech FundTM of Sustainable Development Technology Canada (SDTC) to develop a technology that will automate MesografTM graphene production and end-product development.
 SDTC is mandated by the Government of Canada to support clean technology companies as they move their technologies to market.

-Focus Introduces a High Conductivity Graphite for Cathodes in Lithium-Ion Batteries nearly double the electrical conductivity over standard grades of synthetic and natural graphite used in Li-Ion battery cathode applications.
+Focus Introduces a High Conductivity Graphite for Cathodes in Lithium-Ion Batteries conductivity over standard grades of synthetic and natural graphite used in Li-lon battery cathode applications.

-During the quarter ended March 31, 2016, on March 31, 2016, the Company announced that independent testing of expanded natural flake graphite from its Lac Knife, Québec Project demonstrate
+On March 31, 2016, on March 31, 2016, the Company announced that independent testing of expanded natural flake graphite from its Lac Knife, Québec Project demonstrate nearly double the electrical

-The two-year project, involving the preparation and testing of intercalated, expanded and delaminated Lac Knife graphite was supervised by Dr. Joseph E. Doninger, Focus' Director of Manufacturing and Technology.
+The two-year project, involving the preparation and testing of intercalated\, expanded\\ and delaminated\\\ Lac Knife graphite was supervised by Dr. Joseph E. Doninger, Focus' Director of Manufacturing and Technology.